Praentice/DFRecipes/README.md

 [![View site - GH Pages](https://img.shields.io/badge/View_site-GH_Pages-2ea44f?style=for-the-badge)](https://praentice.github.io/praentice.github.io/)

 ## What is it ?
-Documentation, cheatsheets and resources regarding digital forensics.
+Documentation, cheatsheets and resources regarding digital forensics and incident response.

 Please keep in mind that the website in currently in WIP state.
 ## Live demo
-The website is currently avalaible on [https://www.dfrecipes.fr](https://www.dfrecipes.fr)
+The website is currently avalaible on [https://www.dfirrecipes.com](https://www.dfirrecipes.com)

 If you find this wiki helpful, please consider supporting me by buying me a coffee :coffee: